jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/trackplan/index.md

 # Getting started with tracking and planning in IBM DevOps Services

-Last modified: 15 December 2014
+Last modified: 3 February 2015

 You can use the Track & Plan feature in IBM&reg; DevOps Services to manage any type of project by using an agile approach.
 After you enable the Track & Plan feature, you can start getting organized right away by creating and assigning work items for your project.